 Living on campus also puts you close to our dining venues where you can have a healthy and delicious meal prepared for you or simply grab a snack or coffee on your way to and from class.
-Maggie’s Cafe in Roberts Hall is open from noon until midnight for snack items and coffee and serves as the campus pub on Thursday and Friday evenings.
+Maggie’s Cafe in Roberts Hall is open from noon until midnight for snack items and coffee.

 On-campus living provides added amenities.

-Room rent for a single room ($3,639*/semester) includes electricity, heat, garbage disposal, recycling, local telephone service, wireless network access, free laundry and voice mail.
-The College supplies an extra long twin bed, desk, desk chair, 3-drawer dresser stack, wardrobe for hanging clothes and a wastebasket and recycle bin.
+Room rent for a single room ($4,491*/semester) includes electricity, heat, garbage disposal, recycling, wireless network access, and free laundry.
+The College supplies an extra-long twin bed, desk, desk chair, 3-drawer dresser stack, wardrobe for hanging clothes plus a wastebasket, and recycle bin.

-The Holmes Grad/Law pod has common study space, and a kitchen, located in the Grad/Law pod, and laundry facilities, recreational equipment and coin operated snack machines shared with undergraduate residents.
+The Holmes Grad/Law pod has a common study space and a kitchen, located in the Grad/Law pod, and laundry facilities, recreational equipment, and coin-operated snack machines shared with undergraduate residents.
 Additionally, and in close proximity to Holmes Hall, the residence halls also feature a convenience store, coffee shop, recreation/exercise space and a Student Art Center which includes a dark room, ceramics studio, areas for painting/drawing and a sound isolation room for music practice and a dance floor for practice/performance space.